Lord-Chronos/URL-Shortener/readme.md

 # URL Shortener
 A Flask-based web application that shortens URL's.
 The application uses a MongoDB database to store the original URLs and their corresponding short URLs, and has multiple endpoints for shortening and redirecting URLs.
-It supports both JSON and HTML requests and has error handling in place.
+It supports both JSON and HTML.
 ![Example.png](./example.png?raw=true "Title")
 # Table of Contents
 - [Application Features](#application-features)